DarthAffe/OBD.NET/README.md

 C#-Library to read/write data from/to a car through an ELM327-/STN1170-Adapter

 ## Projects
-* [OBD.NET](https://www.nuget.org/packages/OBD.NET) - OBD-II implementation in .NET 6/5 and .NET Standard 1.4
+* [OBD.NET](https://www.nuget.org/packages/OBD.NET) - OBD-II implementation in .NET 6/5 and .NET Framework 4.8
-* OBD.NET.Universal - Implementation of BluetoothSerialConnection for connecting to Bluetooth Adapter on UWP
 * ConsoleClient - Example client application using SerialConnection, running with .NET 6

 ## Usage